JKU-ICG/AOS/README.md

 A path planner which takes acceleration/deceleration into consideration while planning waypoints has been developed by Mr. Rudolf Ortner.
 The code is available [here](https://github.com/rudolfortner/aapp).

+## AOS for DJI

+We have developed a DJI compatible app that integrates AOS to support blue light organisations and others in testing and evaluating airborne optical sectioning for their use cases.
+The app is based on DJI's Mobile SDK (https://developer.dji.com/) and is free for non-commercial usage.
+For commercial usage of AOS, please refer to our license conditions (https://github.com/JKU-ICG/AOS/blob/stable_release/LICENSE.txt).
+The app and documentation is available [here](https://github.com/JKU-ICG/AOS). **Coming soon...**

 ## License
 * Data: Creative Commons Attribution 4.0 International
 * Code Modules: You are free to modify and use our software non-commercially; Commercial usage is restricted (see the [LICENSE.txt](LICENSE.txt))